GageJohnsond/Discord-Exchange/README.md

 # Discord Exchange Bot

+Version: 1.0.1
+# KEEP VERSION UP TO DATE IN BOTH README.MD AND CONFIG.PY

 A Discord bot that simulates a local Stock Exchange, allowing users to earn virtual currency, trade eachothers stocks, and promotes interaction with the discord.

 ## Features